versatiles-org/versatiles-documentation/compendium/wider_perspective.md

 # A wider perspective on VersaTiles

-We don't own our planet.
-Imposing copyright or ownership on any representation of our world, including photographs or geographic data, is fundamentally misguided.
-Geographic information is a common resource that should remain freely available to all of us.
+Geographic information is a public good.
+Maps represent our shared world, and restricting access to geographic data — through copyright, licensing fees or proprietary infrastructure — limits who can participate in building and using it.

-Privatisation of infrastructure is harmful to society.
-It paves the way for monopolies that serve the interests of a few, often driven by personal greed and exploitation.
-When control of critical infrastructure is concentrated in the hands of private companies, it reduces access and stifles innovation.
-The consequences are clear: higher costs, reduced choice and a lack of transparency that benefits corporations over communities.
+When control of mapping infrastructure is concentrated in the hands of a few commercial providers, the consequences are predictable: high costs, limited transparency and growing dependency on platforms that may not serve the public interest.
+Open standards, open data and open source software are the tools to build a better alternative.

-VersaTiles is driven by the goal of democratising mapping data and tools.
-We believe that geographic information should be available to everyone, not just those with deep pockets.
-By providing open access to map data and infrastructure, VersaTiles ensures that individuals, communities and organisations around the world can freely build, use and share geographic knowledge.
-This empowerment fosters innovation, encourages collaboration and ultimately benefits society as a whole.
+VersaTiles is driven by the goal of making mapping data and tools accessible to everyone.
+By providing open access to map data and infrastructure, VersaTiles lets individuals, communities and organisations freely build, use and share geographic knowledge, fostering innovation and collaboration.

 ## Core Values